 C2: Did you analyse or merely describe?

 Descriptive writing discusses the “what?” (what happened, who did what, etc), whereas analytical writing discusses the impact of the “what?” on your specific topic or research questions.
 In other words, analytical writing extends to the “so what?”.

 To earn good marks, you must minimise description and maximise analysis.
 The table below provides a useful comparison.
-You can also read this post which explains analysis vs description further.
+You can also check out the video below which explains analysis vs description further.